 Consultant in Medical Microbiology

-CMP is an author of a number of references cited in this monograph.
+CMP is an author of a number of references cited in this topic.

-LT is an author of a number of references cited in this monograph.
+LT is an author of a number of references cited in this topic.

 U.S. Public Health Service